-As described in Chapter 3 of this Draft EIS, traffic volumes under the No Action Alternative are generally expected to increase by approximately 5 to 10 percent between 2017 and 2030 due to regional population and employment growth.
+As described in Chapter 3 of this Final EIS, traffic volumes under the No Action Alternative are generally expected to increase by approximately 5 to 10 percent between 2017 and 2030 due to regional population and employment growth.
 This growth would result in higher levels of traffic congestion, which contributes to higher pollutant emissions.
 Three intersections (Alaskan Way at Columbia, Spring, and Pine Streets) are expected to operate at LOS F in 2030 under the No Action Alternative.
 These intersections would experience considerable delay, which would result in increased emissions of CO and PM compared to 2017 levels.

-Traffic volumes in 2030 under the Action Alternative would be essentially the same as those for the No Action Alternative.
+Daily traffic volumes in 2030 under the Preferred Alternative would be essentially the same as those for the No Action Alternative.
 However, congestion would be reduced by AWPOW's improvements.
-As described in Chapter 3, LOS is expected to improve in the study area under the Action Alternative, with only two intersections on Alaskan Way operating at LOS F. Because air emissions are directly correlated to traffic volumes and congestion, the Action Alternative is expected to result in a slight reduction in emissions of CO and PM within the study area.
-The Action Alternative's reduced congestion would also contribute to decreased emissions of MSATs by reducing vehicle-miles traveled.
+As described in Chapter 3, LOS is expected to improve in the study area under the Preferred Alternative.
+Because air emissions are directly correlated to traffic volumes and congestion, the Preferred Alternative is expected to result in a slight reduction in emissions of CO and PM within the study area.
+The Preferred Alternative's reduced congestion would also contribute to decreased emissions of MSATs by reducing vehicle-miles traveled.